markviews/VRChatVibratorController/README.md

 * Stroke control: speed based on how fast you stroke your controllers (with customizable thresholds)
 * Support for edge's multiple vibrators
 * Support for nora's rotation
+* Disable trigger controlls when menu is open

 ### Credits
 DubyaDude for [RubyButtonAPI](https://github.com/DubyaDude/RubyButtonAPI)